 Most countries have a peak tourist season, an offseason, and a shoulder season that falls between the two, and Thailand is no exception.

-There are upsides and downsides to every season, and your Thailand packing list will differ slightly depending on which time of the year you visit.
+But there are upsides and downsides to every season, and your Thailand packing list will differ slightly depending on which time of the year you visit.

 READ MORE: Plan the perfect trip to Thailand with our Thailand Travel Guide.